venkatraj/js-notes/Part 1/06. Advanced working with functions/6.1 Recursion and stack/Recursion and stack.md

 From the above example, you may wonder that why we need recursion, when looping solution is simple to understand and read, even though it is bit longer than the short, but complex recursive solution.

 ## Recursive traversal
 Let us consider where actually recursive can come in handy.
 Say we have a company and has multiple departments and staff.
 Some departments may have sub departments and which in turn may have sub sub departments.
-Or take a most obvious example, our computers folder and file strucure.
+Or take a most obvious example, our computers folder and file structure.
 Our hard disk root may contains files and folders.
 Folders in turn can contain sub folders and files and so on.

 We can't really loop through these things as we don't have a finite structure.
-Looping can become incredibly complex when you don't know the strucutre.
+Looping can become incredibly complex when you don't know the structure.

 Here recursion comes in handy.
 Our recursive function should check whether they are folders or just files.
 If files, it should just return it and if folders, it should call itself to further check, if it has just files or folders and so on.